cast-org/clusive/GoogleSSOAllAuth.md

 The usual dialogue between an OAuth2 server (Google) and consumer (Clusive) is as follows.
-Note that many of these requests have no UI associated with them and users see none of these transactions.
+Note that many of these requests have no UI associated with them and users do not see these transactions.
 The requests are a behind-the-scenes exchange of information between Google and Clusive.

 1. Clusive sends the user to Google to log into their Google account,